 Testimony from Witnesses

 Their statements can be valuable if anyone saw you fall and can describe the dangerous condition.
-Get contact information from anyone who witnessed your fall so your attorney can speak to them later.
+If you can, try to get contact information from anyone who witnessed your fall so your attorney can speak to them later.

 Incident Report

-It is important to file an incident report with the property or business owner after the accident.
-This document will provide vital information about the slip and fall, such as when it occurred, how it happened, what caused the accident, and what happened afterward.
+After the accident, filing an incident report with the property or business owner is important.
+This document will give vital information about the slip and fall, such as when it occurred, how it happened, what caused the accident, and what happened afterward.

 Maintenance Records